aces/Loris-MRI/docs/scripts_md/DTI.md

   - $QCed2\_step     : optionally, step name at which DTIPrep will produce a secondary QCed file

-RETURNS: hash containing outputs naming convension
+RETURNS: hash containing outputs naming convention

 ### determinePreprocOutputs($QCoutdir, $dti\_file, $DTIPrepProtocol, ...)

-Function that will determine post processing output names (for either DTIPrep or mincdiffusion postprocessing) and append them to `$DTIrefs`.
+Function that will determine pre processing output names (for either DTIPrep or mincdiffusion postprocessing) and append them to `$DTIrefs`.

-INPUT:
+INPUTS:
   - $QCoutdir       : directory that will contain output files
   - $dti\_file       : raw DWI file to be processed
   - $DTIPrepProtocol: DTIPrepProtocol to copy into output directory